- Home

 Special or extreme input values — such as zero, infinity, empty sets, or boundary conditions — where formulas or reasoning may behave differently.

-Why is Edge Cases important?
+What is the Edge Cases formula?

 Prerequisites